 He improved and expanded the timber plantings his parents began in the 1950s.
 New trees and native grasses provided erosion control on hillsides and the river banks.

 Dr. Middleton says abandoning tobacco and other row crops, for pastures, forests and hay fields was the best thing he could do for his land and the Green River.
-He worked with conservation partners to stop the threat of invasive plant species, and reestablish rare and endangered species on land in the water.
+He worked with conservation partners to stop the threat of invasive plant species, and reestablish rare and endangered species on land and in the water.
 He planted 220 acres with vegetation to attract pollinator insects, birds and wildlife.

 The changes to the farm were environmentally and economically beneficial.

 Timber sales from managed forests over the past 30 years have totaled more than 1.8 million board-feet.
 Hay is sold to other livestock owners.
 Fees from hunting leases net more revenues than his last tobacco crop did in 2005, and the hunters also help the local economy.

 Dr. Middleton has donated conservation easements including five parcels of land that cover 115 acres and more than two miles of river frontage.
 Since then, he and farm employees help nurture the more than 100,000 hardwood trees that have been planted on the land.